cormullion/juliamonomaster/website/index.md

 You can see a complete list of glyphs on the Glyphs page (caution: it's quite a large page).

-If you want a more flexible way of finding out about JuliaMono's Unicode support, you can visit [glyphy.info](https://glyphy.info) and type a name (eg `interrobang`) or a hexadecimal number (eg `0x203d`) to see matching characters.
+If you want a more flexible way of finding out about JuliaMono's Unicode support, you can visit [glyphy.info](https://glyphy.info) and type a name (for example `interrobang`) or a hexadecimal number (for example `0x203d`) to see matching characters.
 If the glyph is present in JuliaMono, you'll see a checkmark `✓`:

 ~~~<img src="/assets/glyphydotinfo.png" width="100%" alt="glyphy.info screen"> ~~~